MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentdeferral.md

 ## -remarks

-A ContentDeferral will be cancelled automatically in certain circumstances (such as when the ContentIsland is connected to a different <xref:Microsoft.UI.Content.ContentSite>).
+A ContentDeferral will be cancelled automatically in certain circumstances (such as when the ContentIsland is connected to a different [ContentSite](/windows/windows-app-sdk/api/winrt/microsoft.ui.content/contentsite)).

 > [!NOTE]
-> This object has thread affinity and needs to be completed on the UI thread of the owner (unlike <xref:Windows.Foundation.Deferral?displayProperty=fullName>).
+> This object has thread affinity and needs to be completed on the UI thread of the owner (unlike [Deferral](/uwp/api/windows.foundation/deferral)).

 For more information on deferrals, see [Asynchronous work and deferrals](/windows/uwp/launch-resume/app-lifecycle).